Main menu:

 Year 3

-The plans for the yard remain the same: kill, kill, kill!
-I continue to uproot liriope and ivy and steel myself to deal with the poison ivy thicket under our neighbor’s trees.
+My work in the yard this past year remained the same: kill, kill, kill!
+With the help of my partner, I made excellent progress in this regard.
+We uprooted nearly all the liriope in the front, side and back yards, and made decent progress on the ivy.
+Several invasive patches of shrubbery met their ends, creating more space and light for the crape myrtle and magnolia along the north border.
+During the summer I sprayed nasty poison all over the poison ivy thicket under our neighbor’s trees, with limited success; this will have to be revisited in the spring.
 If not for the degree to which small birds such as our resident Carolina Wrens love to eat and redistribute poison ivy berries, I’d be more content to leave it be.
 In the interest of not having it perpetually crop up in my own yard, I’m going to work on the nearest source.